A modal displays important information to a user without requiring them to navigate to a new page.

 - Content area

-Use a modal dialog when information is critical and requires user input or attention.
-Use modals to:
+Use a modal to communicate critical information that requires user input or action.

 Types of modals

 Modals serve several functions in a UI and appear in four main types:

 Use a confirmation dialog to validate user decisions and communicate their consequences.
 Confirmation dialogs can confirm non-destructive and destructive actions.

 When confirming a non-destructive action, provide specific context about what will happen once a user confirms it.

 If an action is difficult or impossible to undo, add a warning icon beside the headline.